Here it is – the second entry in our new weekly feature, Six Questions!

 In this chat, we learn all about why Carol loves making mistakes, how acrylic nails once saved her life (or at least her fingers), and what her number one desert island supply would be (hint: it has nothing to do with crafting).

 Thanks for playing along, Carol!
-And to all you readers out there, make sure to check out Carol’s awesome Bluprint classes, Stitch & Slash and Stupendous Stitching!
+And to all you readers out there, make sure to check out Carol’s awesome Craftsy classes that are linked above.
 And, remember, we post a new Six Question entry every week, so keep checking back.

 What was your first sewing/quilting project?